document-capture/advanced-line-recognition/Objects/README.md

 ## Important notice ##
-Please choose allways the latest release/version of the advanced line recognition.
+Please choose allways the latest release/version of the advanced line recognition if possible.

+Currently we will <ins>not add new functionality into BC14 and older</ins> version but maintain the existing ones to be compatible with new versions of Document Capture.

 If you cannot find an object set with the correct combination of your desired Document Capture and Business Central/NAV version, you have to downgrade/merge it **by yourself** or with the help of your partner.
+Usually you can allways try to e.g. compile against an older BC application and DC version as the ALR doesn't have too many dependencies to the standard DC objects.

 ## Old(er) NAV and Document Capture Versions ##
-If you need to implement the Advanced Line Recognition for older NAV or DC Versions you have to make minor modifications to the application.
+If you need to implement the Advanced Line Recognition for older NAV or DC Versions <ins>without Event options (NAV2015 and older)</ins> you have to make minor modifications to the application.

 1. Codeunit 6085575
 * First of all you have to add a new global function SetLineRegion()